mafortin/GOUHFI/README.md

 | `--end_substring`      | `_`            | Substring that marks the end of the subject ID within filenames.
 See `--start_substring` for default behavior if omitted.                                   |
 | `--segms`              | -              | Use this flag if the files are label maps.
 The renamed files will **not** include the `_0000` suffix.                                                       |

-A `subject_id_correspondence.json` file will be created and saved in `input_dir` to keep tract of the correspondence between the old and new filenames.
+- **Note**: A `subject_id_correspondence.json` file will be created and saved in `input_dir` to keep tract of the correspondence between the old and new filenames.

 ### `run_add_label`:

-- If you want to reproduce what we did for creating the synthetic images for training from label maps with the addition 'Extra-Cerebral' label, use the following shown below.
+- If you want to reproduce what we did for creating the synthetic images for training from label maps with the additional 'Extra-Cerebral' label, use the following shown below.
-    - As mentioned in [Third-Party softwares related to GOUHFI](#third-party-softwares-related-to-gouhfi), this repository does **not** include the necessary codes to create synthetic images.
+    - As mentioned in [Third-Party softwares related to GOUHFI](#third-party-softwares-related-to-gouhfi), this repository does **not** include the necessary scripts to create synthetic images from SynthSeg.
 Please refer to [SynthSeg's repository](https://github.com/BBillot/SynthSeg) for this.

 ```bash
 run_add_label -i /path/to/input_dir -o /path/to/output_dir [--labelmap aseg] [--mask mask.mgz] [--image orig.mgz] [--dilate-iters 4] [--save_new_mask] [--new_label 257] [--fill_holes] [--new_labelmap_name aseg_mod.nii.gz]